-Arts of Life is a 501©3 non-profit founded in January 2000 with a shared vision: to create a working, person-centric, artistic community while providing a work environment of equality in Chicago.
-Motivated by founding artist Veronica Cuculich along with two co-directors Arts of Life brought nine other individuals with a developmental disability to create the organization we are today.
+Arts of Life is a 501(c)3 non-profit founded in January 2000 with a shared vision: to create a working, person-centric, artistic community while providing a work environment of equality in Chicago.
+Motivated by founding artist Veronica Cuculich along with two co-directors Arts of Life brought nine other individuals with developmental disabilities to create the organization we are today.
 Our shared vision grew from a passion for artistic expression and a need for an alternative system.

 For artists at Arts of Life, a career in the visual arts is an opportunity for meaningful employment.
 Each artist has their own studio space and works independently from individualized project plans or receives 1:1 visual arts facilitation to increase their artistic skill set.
 Artists earn a monthly stipend for participation in the program with eligibility to receive bonuses based on personal annual art sales.

 Today, we have two professional art studios and represent over 60 artists with varying levels of physical and intellectual disabilities.
 Each studio is 6,000 square feet and includes a community gallery that is open to the public.

 Arts of Life advances the creative arts community by providing artists with intellectual and developmental disabilities a collective space to expand their practice and strengthen their leadership.